ekera/qunundrum/docs/pages/sample-linear-distribution.md

 ```
 where
 - alpha_r is the admissible argument sampled
-- j is an integer sampled from the set of all integer pairs having argument alpha_r
+- j is an integer sampled from the set of all integers having argument alpha_r